 How to Install a Steel Door Frame in Steel Stud Construction

 This manual provides step-by-step instructions for how to install a steel door frame in steel stud construction.
-It is a companion piece to the SDI video How to Install a Steel Door Frame in Steel Stud Construction.
-Please watch the video for a demonstration of all steps in this process.
+Please also watch the video for a demonstration of all the steps in this installation process.

 Frame Installation: Steel Stud Construction